 Communicate With Your Team About Your Company Policy

 A step to implementing a company policy that is often overlooked is communicating it effectively to your employees.
 It’s not enough to simply force policies upon a company’s staff.
-You need to clearly convey the value of the company policy and why it’s important for all parties to follow it in the first place.
+You need to clearly convey the value of the policy and why it’s important for all parties to follow it in the first place.

 While meetings, memos and e-mails are all valid ways to update employees, employee engagement software can make communication more effective and efficient.